-Meeting someone’s eyes shows that you aren’t afraid—and over time, builds trust.
+Meeting someone’s eyes shows that you aren’t afraid — and over time, eye contact builds trust.

 25. Get your chignon on.

-Any hairstyle that sounds better with a French accent is sophisticated to boot.
+Any hairstyle that sounds better with a French accent is automatically sophisticated.

 Christine Clapp, a public-speaking expert at George Washington University, told Levo, “Smiling not only makes your voice more pleasant to listen to, it also conveys confidence.
 You will appear friendly, approachable, and composed.”
 Do it, do it.

 27. Know your drink.